 Carroll College’s Marketing and Communications team is working in partnership with Departments across campus to ensure clear and timely communication about the COVID-19 crisis.

 The primary source for the latest COVID-19 information is the College website.
 This information can be accessed either directly from the home page or by going to www.carroll.edu/marchingforward.
 All other communications will follow existing protocols.
 When there are campus-wide messages about COVID-19 they will come from Dr. John Cech, Carroll College President, or from the COVID-19 email address.
 Updates will also occur on social media and in regularly scheduled publications like the Carroll Insider.

 The Marketing and Communications team should approve all public campus-wide signage regarding COVID-19 as it relates to campus policies, procedures, or actions of the College.
-Individual departments can post signs in their areas, consistent with current campus policy, related to keeping a particular area safe or to communicate about specific issues.
-When possible, signage should be consistent with Carroll College policies that have been developed after reviewing guidance issued by Center for Disease Control (CDC) or other well established and reputable medical providers, and consistent with Montana law.
+Individual departments can post signs in their areas, consistent with current campus policy, related to keeping a particular area safe or communicating about specific issues.
+When possible, signage should be consistent with Carroll College policies that have been developed after reviewing guidance issued by Center for Disease Control (CDC) or other well-established and reputable medical providers, and consistent with Montana law.

 - Office Signage - Employees whose office has the potential for walk-in traffic - and where social distancing cannot be maintained - are allowed to post the following notice on their closed office door, an A frame sign, or another holder approved by Marketing and Communications:

 Offices need to be sure they clearly define the ways they will continue to efficiently serve students and the general public.
 This sign may need editing for particular situations, and can be coupled with other signage.
 For instance, if you are telling individuals to go to a service counter, it should be clear where that counter is, and that counter should have the floor sign indicating six feet distancing from the worker.
 A template will be provided and must be used for all COVID-19 related signage.